pingcap/docs/glossary.md

 ### KMS

 Key Management Service (KMS) enables the storage and retrieval of secret keys in a secure way.
-Examples include AWS KMS, GCP KMS, and HashiCorp Vault.
+Examples include AWS KMS, Google Cloud KMS, and HashiCorp Vault.
 Various TiDB components can use KMS to manage keys for storage encryption and related services.

 ### KV